smart-data-lake/smart-data-lake/presentation/lecture_notes.md

 * `SnowflakeTableDataObject` access to Snowflake tables

 ### Actions
-* not as many as dataObjects, but very flexible.
+SDLB is designed to define/customize your own actions.
+Nevertheless, there are basic/common actions implemented and a general framework provided to implement your own specification

+* **FileTransferAction**: pure file transfer
+* **CopyAction**: basic generic action.
+Converts to DataFrame and to target data object.
+Provides opportunity to add **transformer(s)**
+* **CostumDataFrameAction**: can handle **multiple inputs/outputs**
+* ...
-* basis action with additional default functionality like, Deduplication and Historization
+* actions with additional logic, e.g.
-* all further logic is defined in the action as transformer
-* 1to1 (files) up to  many to many
+  - **DeduplicateAction**: verifies to not have duplicates between input and output, keeps last record and history when *captured*
+  - **HistorizeAction**: technical historization using **valid-from/to** columns

 #### Transformations
-* there are 1to1 and many-to-many transformations
+* distinguish between **1to1** (CopyAction, Dedup/Hist) and **many-to-many** (CustomDataFrame) transformations
 * transformers supports languages:
 	- ScalaClass
 	- ScalaCode
 	- SQL
 	- Python
-* predefined transformers, e.g.:
+* more specific transformers, e.g.:
 	- `AdditionalColumnsTransformer` (in HistorizeAction), adding information from context or derived from input, for example, adding input file name
-	- `SparkRepartitionTransformer`
+	- `SparkRepartitionTransformer` for optimized file handling

-Let's have a closer look to the present examples:
+What we have here:
+* in `config/airports.conf` we already saw an SQL transformer
-> open `config/departures.conf` look at `download-deduplicate-departures`
+* in `config/departures.conf` look at `download-deduplicate-departures`

-* **chained** transformers
+  - **chained** transformers
-* first **SQL** query, to convert UnixTime to dateTime format
+  - first **SQL** query, to convert UnixTime to dateTime format
-* then **Scala Code** for deduplication
+  - then **Scala Code** for deduplication
-	- the deduplication action does compare input and target
+    + the deduplication action does compare input and target
-	- The transformation verifies that there are no duplicated in the input
+    + the transformation verifies that there are no duplicated in the input

-* there is also Scala Class used in the example, but we will not go into detail yet.
+* in `config/distances.conf` a Scala class is called
+  - see `src/main/scala/com/sample/ComputeDistanceTransformer.scala`
+    + definition and usage of distance calculation

+> Note: *transformer* is deprecated

 ## Feeds
 * start application with `--help`: `podman run --rm --hostname=localhost --pod SDLB_training sdl-spark:latest --help`